 I’m sure we all want 2020 to end on the miserable note befitting of it.
-Still, there’s a couple months and seeing as this is an anime blog, let’s preview some of the shows that’ll hopefully make those months a little more bearable.
+Still, there’s a couple months and seeing as this is an anime blog, let’s preview some of the shows that’ll hopefully make these last few months a little more bearable.

 Without further ado, let’s take a look at Fall 2020.